 - The third (late) or fourth (final) rounds (early May to mid-June and mid-June to early August, if available) are recommended for organizations that learn about the program later in the year, are unable to hire sooner due to budgetary approval or other constraints, or were unable to secure a successful match earlier in the process.

 Q. How can I attract the most competitive candidates within the NUPIP pool?

 A. Organizations are encouraged to draft their Host Organization Proposals with an eye to attracting prospective candidates, as candidates have the opportunity to review many of those details as they are matched and decide to apply, and may consider them again as they decide whether to accept a position offer.
-The position title, a clear and detailed position description, and a thoughtful articulation of ways the Fellow can contribute to the organization and learn and grow in the position can all be important factors candidates may consider.
+The position title, a clear and detailed position description, and a thoughtful articulation of ways the Fellow can learn and grow in the position can all be important factors candidates may consider.
 Of course, organizations are also encouraged to offer as competitive a salary and benefits package as they are able, in order to attract candidates who may be considering multiple opportunities inside or outside the NUPIP process.

 Q. What happens after I complete a Host Organization Proposal?
 Am I guaranteed candidates?
 Am I required to hire a Fellow once I apply?